wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 After checking the row, we similarly block the placement if a queen has already been placed in the same column.
 We also block the move if a queen has already been placed in this region.

-For the adjacency constraint, before placing a queen we check the immediate diagonal neighbors—upper-left, upper-right, lower-left, and lower-right.
-If any of those cells already contain a queen, the move is blocked.
+For the adjacency constraint, the code does not inspect the four diagonal cells directly.
+Instead, it uses an equivalent check that matches the bookkeeping we maintain.
+Since _`rows[r]`_ tells us whether row _`r`_ already has a queen and _`qcol[r]`_ tells us that queen’s column, we only need to compare the candidate cell with the already placed queens in the neighboring rows _`row-1`_ and _`row+1`_.
+If one of those rows already contains a queen and its column differs from _`col`_ by 1, then the candidate cell is diagonally adjacent to an existing queen, so the move is blocked.
+We check both neighboring rows because the search proceeds in region order, not row order, so either neighboring row may already have been filled.

 Once a valid cell is found, we mark the row, column, and region as occupied and we store the queen’s position in the _`result`_ array: